Home HealthTopics Health Centers Reference Library - ADAM Search NetWellnessSearch Advanced

 How Healthy Is Your Worksite?

-According to the US Department of Labor, the average work day lasts for 7.6 hours.
+According to the US Department of Labor, the average work day, and related work activities, lasts for 8 hours.
 That is a lot of time to spend in an environment that could be potentially unhealthy.

 Healthy Worksites